-US jobless claims jump to 853,000 amid resurgence of virus
+Across US and Europe, pandemic’s grip on economies tightens

 The first program provides unemployment benefits to the self-employed and contract workers, who weren’t eligible in the past.
 The second program is the one that extends jobless aid for 13 weeks.

-Members of Congress and the Trump administration are fighting over a roughly $900 billion relief package that could extend the two programs into the spring, sparing about 9 million unemployed Americans from what would otherwise be deeper financial distress.

-A bipartisan group of senators has proposed to extend the supplemental aid for four months and add $300-a-week in federal jobless aid.
-Treasury Secretary Steven Mnuchin on Tuesday proposed a one-time round of $600 relief checks — half the $1,200 that was provided in the spring.
-But Mnuchin’s proposal includes no funding for supplemental unemployment aid payments, drawing sharp objections from Democrats in Congress.

 With a coronavirus vaccine nearing approval, many economists are optimistic that the economy will rebound strongly next year.
-But most favor another federal financial relief package to support unemployed workers, small businesses, and state and local governments until then.
+But most warn that another federal financial relief package is urgently needed to support unemployed workers, small businesses and state and local governments until then.

-New confirmed virus cases are now topping 200,000 a day, up from only about 30,000 in the spring.
-And the average number of deaths each day in the past seven days has surpassed 2,000, roughly matching its peak in April.

-The virus’ acceleration has led many governors to impose stricter curbs on restaurants, gyms and other business activity in states from North Carolina to California and Washington state.